 This particular version came about as a result of many years of experimentation.
 I stuck with the classic for a long time, because why mess with perfection after all?
 Then I started to play around a bit, the natural result of the culinary programs I have taken over the past couple of years, which helped me find my footing and start experimenting in the kitchen.
 I love the texture variety that comes with a bunch of different lentils; please feel free to switch things up as you like.

-I have also added some powerful, superfood ingredients (Vitamineral Earth, 14 mushroom blend and Sea Veg Blend) to boost the nutrient profile of the soup, along with increasing immune system support.
-This is a long standing family favourite; my son was pretty much grown on it, given that it was a major craving during my last pregnancy, and it is a staple that we eat at least once a week.
+I have also added an optional powerful, superfood ingredient in the form of Harmonic Arts 5 mushroom blend to boost the nutrient profile of the soup, along with increasing immune system support.
+This is a long-standing family favourite; my son was pretty much grown on it, given that it was a major craving during my last pregnancy, and it is a staple that we eat at least once a week.

 ¼ cup coconut oil